 Stamp Duty Land Tax (SDLT) is one of the largest upfront costs when buying a property in England and Northern Ireland.
 Despite being a significant expense, many buyers are unclear on exactly how much they will pay and what reliefs may be available.
-This guide breaks down the current SDLT rates, first-time buyer relief, additional property surcharges, and how the system differs in Wales and Scotland.
+This guide breaks down the current SDLT rates (effective from 1 April 2025), first-time buyer relief, additional property surcharges, and how the system differs in Wales and Scotland.

-SDLT is a progressive tax, meaning you only pay the higher rate on the portion of the purchase price that falls within each band.
-The standard residential rates for property purchases in England and Northern Ireland are as follows:
+SDLT is a progressive tax, meaning you only pay the higher rate on the portion of the purchase price that falls within each band — similar to how income tax works.
+The standard residential rates for property purchases in England and Northern Ireland from 1 April 2025 are:

 To qualify, all purchasers must be first-time buyers.
 If you are buying jointly and one person has previously owned a property, the relief cannot be claimed.
 The property must also be intended as the buyer's main residence.